aaronkollasch/photomanager/README.rst

 Filenames ending in ``.gz`` will be read as gzip archives and names ending in ``.zst`` will be read as zstd archives.

+To enable photo integrity checking, additional dependencies must be installed with ``pip install .[check-mi]``.

 Usage
 =====